-While I LOVE traveling, I am very nervous to travel with a baby!
-Thomas has never slept anywhere outside our home so I’m a bit anxious about some potential summer trips.
+While I LOVE traveling, I was very nervous to travel with a baby!
+Thomas never slept anywhere outside our home before we traveled, so I was a bit anxious about all of our potential trips.
 The first thing I thought to do was turn to my go-to experts for travel and baby sleep.
-They helped answer allllll of my questions about logistics and how to help Thomas adapt to a new environment, and I already feel so much better.
+They helped answer allllll of my questions about logistics and how to help Thomas adapt to a new environment, and I once I talked with them, I felt so much better.

 Before we dive in, let me introduce our travel and sleep experts!

 Our travel expert is travel agent Heather with Heather Christopher Travel.
 We used her for our honeymoon, an anniversary trip to Ireland and our babymoon to Primland.
 We do NOT book any big trips without consulting her.

 Our sleep expert is Molly from Sleep Shore.
 She completely changed our lives for the better when she helped us create a sleep schedule for our sweet baby Thomas, who was a TERRIBLE sleeper for the first four months of his life.

 Both of these women are experts in their field and Tommy and I are so grateful they are in our lives!
 AND, lucky you, they’re here to share their expertise AND a promo codes so you can hire them too.
 (Listed at the bottom of the post).